Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

 Prenez la deuxième rue à droite → take the second street to the right

 Prenez la deuxième rue à droite avant le grand bâtiment → Take the second street on the right before the big building

 Prenez la première rue à gauche → Take the first road on the left

 Prenez la première rue à gauche après la mairie → Take the first street on the left after the town hall

-Speakers, students : learn french in your car for conversations
+Speakers, students : best podcast to learn French for expressions

 To become a fan click on the links :